 A related subject is a subject having a total of at least 60 ECTS or 30 equivalent credits in the British/American/Australian credit system that includes assignments in the fields of artificial intelligence, cognitive neuroscience/neuroscience, linguistics, mathematics, neurobiology, neurology, philosophy, psychiatry or psychology.
 These assignments must be clearly defined as relating to the aforementioned subjects in the bachelor's transcript.

 FAQ 1.3 Can I apply even though I have not yet finished my current academic degree?

 Yes, you can apply with a transcript of records that includes the marks of all courses completed so far.
 However, if your application is successful you will have to provide the original final transcript and your academic degree certificates (as well as certified translations if not in English or German).

 FAQ 1.4 How many points must I have gained in my bachelor to be able to apply?

 Applicants must have been awarded with at least 60 ECTS or 30 equivalent credits in the British/American/Australian credit system on courses defined as artificial intelligence, biology, cognitive or basic neuroscience, computer science, linguistics, medicine, philosophy, physics or psychology.

 FAQ 1.5 Is there a minimum grade point average (GPA) required for application?

-Applicants are required to have a GPA of at least 1.3 in their bachelor (if applying with a bachelor) or in their master (if applying with a master).
-Note: 1 is the best possible grade in the German grading system and 4 is the last sufficient grade in the German grading system.
+Applicants are required to have a (German) GPA of at least 1.3 in their bachelor (if applying with a bachelor) or in their master (if applying with a master), when original scores are transformed to the German grading system.
+Note: 1 is the best possible grade in the German grading system and 4 is the least sufficient grade in the German grading system.